kociumba/kutils/README.md

  - time changer (freeze time client side on a specific tick amount)
  - always sprint toggle (does not reset on death)

+WIP features:
+ - in game calculator with simple controls

 ## FAQ

 #### Q: why 1.21+ instead of 1.8.9?